fiatjaf/noflux-website/content/docs/rules.md

 | `div.content` | Fetch all `div` elements with the class `content` |
 | `article, div.article` | Use a comma to define multiple rules |

-Miniflux includes a list of [predefined rules](https://github.com/miniflux/v2/blob/main/internal/reader/scraper/rules.go) for popular websites.
+Noflux includes a list of [predefined rules](https://github.com/fiatjaf/noflux/blob/main/internal/reader/scraper/rules.go) for popular websites.
 You could contribute to the project to keep them up to date.

-Under the hood, Miniflux uses the library [Goquery](https://github.com/PuerkitoBio/goquery).
+Under the hood, Noflux uses the library [Goquery](https://github.com/PuerkitoBio/goquery).

 <h2 id="rewriteurl-rules">URL Rewrite Rules <a class="anchor" href="#rewriteurl-rules" title="Permalink">¶</a></h2>